dbactual/thomaspaine/content/pages/resources/thomas-paine-as-political-theorist-by-ray-polin.md

 ---
-Title: Thomas Paine as Political Theorist by Ray Polin
+title: Thomas Paine as Political Theorist by Ray Polin
 ---

    by Raymond and Constance Polin